tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 John also has a similar scene where <mark x>his therapist asks him to say what he wanted to say to Sherlock before he died.
 He can't.</mark>

-> [There's a long build up to the dialog.
-During this, Avila adds "15 minutes into dramatic zoom and chill and he gives you this look".]
+> <u>[There's a long build up to the dialog.
+During this, Avila adds "15 minutes into dramatic zoom and chill and he gives you this look".]</u>
 >
 > Therapist: "The stuff that you wanted to say..." "... but didn't say it."
 >